VaniliKate/weekthree-django/readme.md

 ## Description
 This is a web application developed using Django framework.
 This app allows users to register and share their projects of choice.
 Once a user has posted the project to be reviewed, the app is reviewed in three categories Content,Usability and Design.

+## Technologies
+The project is created with:
+* HTML:5 for giving the structure of the webpage.
+* CSS:3 for styling the webpage.
+* Bootstrap for more styling of the webpage.
+* Python Django for the functionality.

 ## Setup/Installation Requirements
 * A PC mainly with an Operating system.
 * Python3.6 or later is installed in your PC.